 In this article, we will learn how to use Flash Fill in Excel to Split Data.
 There are several ways to Split data into several columns in Excel like using the Formula & Power Query feature but using the Flash Fill feature is really an easy & fast method.
 MS Excel has introduced this magical feature in its 2013 version.
 Flash Fill analyzes patterns of data & does the split job.

 Let us consider the following dataset of five persons.
-The Full Name of all five persons is in column B. Now we want to split the full names into First Name, Middle Name & Last Name in columns C, D & column E respectively.
+The Full Name of all five persons is in column B. Now we want to split the full names into First Name, Middle Name and last Name in columns C, D & column E respectively.
 Now I will show you how to split those names using the Flash Fill feature.

-4 Methods of How to Use Flash Fill in Excel to Split Data
+How to Use Flash Fill in Excel to Split Data: 4 Methods

 Method 1.
 Split Uniform Data in Excel Using Flash Fill Feature

 In this method, we will learn how to work with Flash Fill to Split Data using the Home tab.
 Follow the steps below.

 - Initially type the first name or word or value only in cell C5 from the Full Name column or column B.

 - Now select any of the cells from the First Name Column.
 Here I have selected cell C6.

 - Then follow to the Data tab >> Data Tools >> Flash Fill.

 - Click on Flash Fill, It will speculate what you want in the First Name column & automatically fill it up with First names from the Full Name Column.